-Identifying business resources you'll be starting your business with already, and accounting for the resources you'll need to acquire after launching the business is a crucial step in business planning.
+Identifying business resources you'll be starting your business with already, and accounting for the resources you'll need to acquire after launching the business, is a crucial step in business planning.

 To figure out exactly which resources your business is going to need, and account for those in your business planning process, ask yourself these two crucial questions:

-- Does starting and growing your business require having a staff on hand?
+- Does starting and growing your business require having staff on hand?
 If your business relies upon output from people other than yourself and your business partners, you're going to need to allocate resources for hiring staff at fair market rates.

 - What type of equipment or fixed assets will your business need to get going?
 If your business is dependent upon purchasing or leasing equipment or other fixed assets like retail and office space, these are major considerations as you plan out your resource allocation.